yarnpkg/berry/packages/gatsby/content/getting-started/migration.md

 ## Troubleshooting

-### Error running `yarn install` during the migration to Yarn 2
+### Debugging errors during migration

-This is likely a bug, as we intent for this to be a smooth experience.
+Migration is intented to be a smooth experience.
+If you're getting an error, you likely have found a bug.
 If you're interested in debugging and reporting an issue see our [debugging quickstart documentation](/advanced/debugging).
 Otherwise, you can try deleting your v1 `yarn.lock` file and re-running `yarn install` as a workaround.
 You're also welcome to pop in on our [Discord channel](https://discordapp.com/invite/yarnpkg) to ask for help and guidance.

+### `[...] isn't supported by any available resolver` during migration

+There is a known issue when using private registry URLs in a v1 lockfile.
+See issue [#5156](https://github.com/yarnpkg/berry/issues/5156) for details.

 ### `Cannot find module [...]`